CID The Dummy

-CID The Dummy is an 3D adventure video game released for the PlayStation 2, Wii, Microsoft Windows and PlayStation Portable on April 17, 2009, in Europe and July 7, 2009, in North America.
+CID The Dummy is a 3D adventure video game released for the PlayStation 2, Wii, Microsoft Windows and PlayStation Portable on April 17, 2009, in Europe, and July 7 in North America.

 Plot

-The game takes numerous cues from Mega Man for the NES featuring a story about two scientists, once colleagues and now bitter rivals.
-After an experiment gone wrong, D.Troit (a pun of the city of Detroit), the game's villain, creates an army of sentient robots and kidnaps the daughter of B. M. Werken (a pun of the motor vehicle brand Bayerische Motoren Werk or BMW for short).
-Werken retaliates by creating a crash test dummy, or Crash Impact Dummy (CID, hence the title), the hero and the game's playable character, to defeat D. Troit and his armies and save Werken's daughter.
-Werken is assisted by a small flying robot in the original but is renamed later as Copcam which is an anagram for Capcom.
+The game features a story about two scientists who were once colleagues and are now bitter rivals.
+After an experiment gone wrong, D. Troit, the game's villain, creates an army of sentient robots and kidnaps the daughter of B. M. Werken.
+Werken retaliates by creating a crash impact dummy, the hero and the game's playable character, to defeat D. Troit and his armies and save Werken's daughter.
+Werken is assisted by a small flying robot named Copcam.